vigneshbhuvan-nus/tp/docs/UserGuide.md

 # 4. Using This Guide (Melanie)

-Before going into the features, lets get familiar with the symbols and command format used in this user guide
+In this chapter,  we will get familiar with the symbols and command format used in this user guide.

+Before progressing further, we strongly recommend going through [Chapter 3](#3-getting-started-gabriel-and-melanie) first.

 ## 4.1 Symbols